 Failing medical school need not be so daunting.
 Plenty of people, from worlds as diverse as elite sports, literature, entertainment and exploration, have done just that.
-All while making a name for themselves outside any hospital ward.
+All while making a name for themselves anyway.

-Darwin’s switch actually turned out rather well as he moved to Cambridge and fell in with many other naturalists who likened scientific work to religious theology.
-Pretty soon after he went on a voyage with the HMS Beagle, a trip that was to birth many of the ideas in On the Origin of Species.
+Darwin’s switch actually turned out rather well as he moved to Cambridge and fell in with other naturalists who likened scientific work to religious theology.
+Pretty soon after he went on a voyage with the HMS Beagle, a trip that was to birth many of the ideas in his famous book On the Origin of Species.

 Proof that maybe there’s more money outside of medicine than in, Icahn’s business endeavours did well to avoid the trading time for money conundrum that affects most doctors.

 Eclectically known as a novelist, poet, playwright and art collector, Gertrude Stein is perhaps best remembered in modern history as a key figure of modernism.

 Residing in Paris during the roaring twenties, Stein was at the forefront of an American contingent that brought together Hemingway, F. Scott Fitzgerald and Ezra Pound with the European genius of Picasso, Matisse and Dali.
 She was also once a supremely gifted med student at John Hopkins too.